On the formation and stability of fermionic dark matter halos in a cosmological framework: Thermodynamic stability criterion lifetimes of metastable states

 Finding stable and metastable solutions via this procedure, equates to proving that such a solution corresponds either to a global or local maximum of the entropy respectively.
 Unstable solutions correspond either to a minimum or saddle point of entropy.
 The distinction between different entropy-maxima can be ultimately made by explicitly comparing entropy values for a given energy, as done here in \cref{S_a10} in correspondence with \cref{ej_M_c3}.
 Metastable fermionic solutions (i.e. local entropy maxima) are of great importance in astrophysics as pointed out in \citet{2005A&A...432..117C}.
 In particular they are shown to be extremely long-lived and thus reachable in Nature, as proven here as well in \cref{sec:lifetimes} for the case of realistic DM halos in a cosmological setup.

-Finally, we make a short description of the gravitational phase-transitions occurring in this kind of self-gravitating systems of fermions at finite $T_\infty$, while we refer the reader to \citet{1999EPJC...11..173B,2018arXiv180801007A,2019arXiv190810303C} for a broader discussion on the topic.
+Finally, we make a short description of the gravitational phase-transitions occurring in this kind of self-gravitating systems of fermions at finite $T_\infty$, while we refer the reader to \citet{1999EPJC...11..173B,2006IJMPB..20.3113C,2020EPJB...93..208A} for a broader discussion on the topic (where most of the examples in this Appendix, as the ones displayed in Figs. \ref{ej_M_c3}--\ref{SM_c1}, where already shown).
 Generally, the phase-transitions (from a gaseous state to another composed by a degenerate core surrounded by a diluted halo) are manifested either in the microcanonical (or canonical) ensembles, through the presence of a multivaluation in the entropy $S$ (or Free Energy $F$) respectively.
 For relatively small-size systems as studied here ($\hat R=\num{E3}$), we show in \cref{S_a10} the triangle-like shape with the consequent multivaluation in $S$ implying the existence of a (microcanonical) first order phase-transition, occurring at a critical energy of about $\sim 0.5$ in dimensionless units.
 Interestingly, for smaller size configurations ($\hat R=100$) and similar $\hat N$, we show in \cref{SM_c1} that such a microcanonical phase transition is no longer present, and $S$ increases continuously with energy, while instead, in the canonical ensemble of the same system, the free energy \textit{do show} a multivaluated shape.
 Indeed, in \cref{F_c1} we see that the free energies of both stable branches equate at the critical temperature $\hat T_c=0.0044$, which indicates that a first order phase transition takes place at that point.
 Such an apparent discrepancy in the existence (or not) of a gravitational phase-transition is an explicit manifestation of the famous ensemble inequivalence, typical of long-range interaction systems.